Hen0678/Rock-Paper-Scissors-Lizard-Rock/README.md

 ## Credits

 ### Code
-* Bro Code - used for Javascript inspiration
+* Bro Code - used for Javascript inspiration.

 ### Images
 Images have been accumulated form the following sites: